Jules Rabin: Personal life

 Rabin has identified as an atheist since at least the early 1960s.
 He also identifies as culturally Jewish.
 In Vermont, the Rabins co-founded the Plainfield Community Seder, a Passover celebration ongoing since 1973.
 Rabin grew up speaking Yiddish with his family, but does not read Hebrew and does not involve himself in issues directly related to the Jewish community.
 He also speaks French, German, and Spanish.

 The Rabins have also been involved as volunteers with the Bread and Puppet Theater in Vermont.
-In the 2010s, Rabin was frequently a Sunday morning guest on the "Curse of the Golden Turnip", a radio show about farming and gardening on WGDR (91.1 FM) community radio.
+In the 2010s, Rabin was frequently a Sunday morning guest on the "Curse of the Golden Turnip", a WGDR (91.1 FM) community radio radio show about farming and gardening.

 Rabin leads a disciplined life beginning with a breakfast made from whole oats or barley, followed by cutting firewood, and regular use of a rowing machine.
 He was able to do 50 push-ups a day until he was 95.
 At 100 years of age, he was only able to do 10.
 His wife Helen is an artist who is active with the Women's International League for Peace and Freedom and is a member of the Raging Grannies.
 They have two daughters, Hannah and Nessa.
 Their daughters, along with five of their friends, founded the Children's Campaign for Nuclear Disarmament in 1981.
 They attempted to meet with then-president Ronald Reagan, but the White House allegedly ignored them.
 Nessa is a union baker and pastry chef.